neoforged/Documentation/docs/resources/server/enchantments.md

 Defined as `DataComponentType<List<ConditionalEffect<EnchantmentValueEffect>>>`:
 - `minecraft:armor_effectiveness`: Determines effectiveness of armor against this weapon on a scale of 0 (no protection) to 1 (normal protection).
 Used by Breach.
 - `minecraft:damage`: Modifies attack damage with this weapon.
 Used by Sharpness, Impaling, Bane of Arthropods, Power, and Smite.
-- `minecraft:damage_protection`: Each "point" of damage reduction reduces damage taken while wielding this item by 4%, to a a maximum reduction of 80%.
+- `minecraft:damage_protection`: Each "point" of damage reduction reduces damage taken while wielding this item by 4%, to a maximum reduction of 80%.
 Used by Blast Protection, Feather Falling, Fire Protection, Protection, and Projectile Protection.
 - `minecraft:smash_damage_per_fallen_block`: Adds damage per block fallen to a mace.
 Used by Density.
 - `minecraft:knockback`: Modifies the amount of knockback caused while wielding this weapon, measured in game units.
 Used by Knockback and Punch.
 - `minecraft:ammo_use`: Modifies the amount of ammo used when firing a bow or crossbow.
 The value is clamped to an integer, so values below 1 will result in 0 ammo use.
 Used by Infinity.